ec-council-learning/Alpine-Linux-for-Starters/README.md

 doas rc-service nftables start
 ```

-If desire, you can open multiple network ports with only one directive, like this:
+If desired, you can open multiple network ports with only one directive, like this:

 ```
 tcp dport { 22, 80, 443 } ct state new accept